-The course will explore interactive media and trends in visual communication research.
-The basic course structure is discussions with the instructor.
+The course will explore interactive media and trends in web design and development.
+The basic course structure is a combination of seminars (made up of lecture, readings, discussion, research of topics) and practical digital projects.
 Comprehensive learning of how the theoretical and sociological impact of today's media & design has on the culture and the individual will be emphasized.
+The class will research and implement effective ideas solving visual problems in navigation, interface design, and layout design through the use of type, graphic elements, texture, motion and animation.
+Main projects will revolve around creating Motion-based websites.